bradfa/resume/resume.md

   compliance Wi-Fi validation.
 * Firmware developer on the Kodak Alaris i1150WN and i1190WN scanner products, launched in 2016.
+* Firmware developer on the Kodak Alaris S2000 series scanner products, launched in 2017.

 ### 2011 to 2015: Omni-ID - Embedded Systems Engineer